Skip to content

 sig_level float the significance level for auto-extracting lead variants.
 If snplist is provided, the auto-extraction will be skipped.
 5e-8

-xylabel_prefix string - "Per-allele effect size in "
+xylabel_prefix string prefix for x and y axis labels "Per-allele effect size in "

 Annotation